apbianco/patch.init/README.md

 - Use knob #3 to offset the start of a replay

-- Use the toggle to switch from continuous replay to triggered only replay (using Gate 1 input or the push button.)
+- Use the toggle to switch from continuous replay to triggered only replay (the replay trigger will be a Gate 1 input or the push button.)